ostdotcom/website-docupony/platform/docs/wallet/ux.md

 ### 1. Create a Wallet

-A user needs a Brand Token wallet to participate in Brand Token economy.
+A user needs a Token wallet to participate in

-To create a Brand Token Wallet, the user needs to enter a PIN.
-Setting a PIN helps emphasize to your users the importance of securing their Brand Tokens.
+To create a Token Wallet, the user needs to enter a PIN.
+Setting a PIN helps emphasize to your users the importance of securing their Tokens.
 The PIN must be at least 6-digits.
 The same **6 digit PIN** will also be used to recover the Wallet using OST’s Recovery from Smart Contract method which eliminates the need for users to write down a 12-word seed phrase or private key.
 We describe the recovery process in more detail below.

 :::warning User Authentication
 Your users do not need to enter a PIN to create their wallet until they visit the wallet section of your app.
 Likewise, the user does not need to re-enter their Wallet PIN to use other parts of your app.
 You can decide when and where in your app that you want to first introduce the Wallet.